-As Zoom continues to climb in popularity and the business world learns to function in a hybrid work environment, the need for transcription and the captioning of these video calls has become increasingly important.
+Zoom Transcription Services – As Zoom continues to climb in popularity and the business world learns to function in a hybrid work environment, the need for audio transcription and the captioning of video calls occurring on the platform is becoming increasingly important.

 Why use Zoom transcription services?